SurveyBlox-Ltd/.github/profile/README.md

 ## SurveyBlox Ltd.

-Its only me, buildinger that runs all the repos.
-I maintain the surveyblox.com website as well the backend, and also the database.
+It's only me buildinger, running all the repos.
+I maintain the [surveyblox.com](https://surveyblox.com) website as well as the backend and the database.

-Heres some stuff that I use for SurveyBlox:
+Here are some things I use for SurveyBlox:

-  🌐 Website: Nuxt
+- 🌐 **Website**: Nuxt
-  💻 Websocket server: C++, everything is custom built by me, apart from the OS 🗄️ Database: Apache Cassandra
+- 💻 **Websocket server**: C++, everything custom-built by me, apart from the OS
+- 🗄️ **Database**: Apache Cassandra
-  ☁️ Cloudflare: I use domain, proxy, load balancing, agro from Cloudflare 🖥️ Oracle: They host all of our servers
+- ☁️ **Cloudflare**: Domain, proxy, load balancing, and agro
+- 🖥️ **Oracle**: Hosting all of our servers

-You can commit to any repository, just follow how I style code.
+You can commit to any repository, just follow how I style the code.